collective/tutorial.todoapp/docs/chapter_2.rst

    .. image:: images/export_todo.jpg
       :width: 400px

-This will start a download to you machine.
-Navigate to that directory and unzip the contents of that directory.
-Here is an example of what this will look like:
+This will start a download to your machine.
+Navigate to the download directory and unzip the contents of the file that was downloaded.
+Here is an example of what it will look like:

    .. image:: images/dexterity_export.jpg
       :width: 400px